Vit-Vita/Vit-Vita/README.md

 <h3 align="center">Data Scientist & Backend Engineer | Bridging the gap between Finance and Technology</h3>

 ## About Me:
-I am a Data Scientist and Engineer with a unique background blending five years of experience in the Swiss financial sector with an MSc in Applied Information and Data Science.
+I am a Data Scientist and Engineer with a unique background blending **five years of experience in the Swiss financial sector** with an **MSc in Applied Information and Data Science**.
 My passion lies in building robust, end-to-end solutions that leverage data to drive business value.
 I specialize in developing automated data pipelines, deploying machine learning models, and building the backend infrastructure that brings data-driven applications to life.
 My journey from finance to tech has given me a strong business acumen and a deep appreciation for creating scalable and impactful solutions.

-Currently, I'm working as a Backend Systems Engineer, where I'm diving deep into:
+Currently, I am working as a **Backend Systems Engineer**, where I am diving deep into:

 * 🏗️ Building and maintaining data infrastructure with PostgreSQL, SQL, and Python.